MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-B2C-tenant.md

 ### Associate the B2C application to your site and channel

 > [!WARNING]
-> If your site is already associated with a B2C application, changing to a different B2C application will remove the current references established for users already signed up in this environment.
+> - If your site is already associated with a B2C application, changing to a different B2C application will remove the current references established for users already signed up in this environment.
 If changed, any credentials associated with the currently-assigned B2C application will not be available to users.
->
-> Only update the B2C application if you are setting up the channel's B2C application for the first time or if you intend to have users re-sign up with new credentials to this channel with the new B2C application.
+> - Only update the B2C application if you are setting up the channel's B2C application for the first time or if you intend to have users sign up again with new credentials to this channel with the new B2C application.
 Take caution when associating channels to B2C applications, and name applications clearly.
 If a channel is not associated to a B2C application in the steps below, users signing into that channel for your site will be entered into the B2C application showing as **default** in the **Tenant Settings \> B2C Settings** list of B2C applications.

 To associate the B2C application to your site and channel, follow these steps.